I’m a Ph.D. student at Columbia Unversity and a Graduate Student Fellow at the American Museum of Natural History.

-They also study the effects of long-term climate change on the evolution of body shape and size in camels, horses, antelopes, and other herbivorous terrestrial ungulates of the present and (relatively) recent past.
+I study the fossil record to understand climate change in the past and present and I model past climate using morphology and ecology.
+I also study the effects of long-term climate change on the evolution of body shape and size in horses, antelopes, camels, and other large herbivores.

 Baird, C. N., Ernst, M., Waurick, I., Blom, M. P. K., & Bibi, F. (2024).
 Integrative taxonomy using historical specimens provides evidence for a single species of bushbuck, Tragelaphus scriptus (Mammalia: Bovidae).
 Zoological Journal of the Linnean Society, 200(2), 532–546. doi:10.1093/zoolinnean/zlad096.